-I am a travel writer and editor, born in Paris and living in London.
+I am a travel writer and writing teacher, born in Paris and living in London.
 I write for UK newspapers and magazines, and lead the UK’s only MA in Nature and Travel Writing.

-I write travel features for UK national newspapers and magazines, specialising in cultural and historical travel.
-Articles have appeared in National Geographic Traveller, Conde Nast Traveller, Sunday Times Travel magazine, Wanderlust, Country Life, BBC Wildlife, The Times, The Telegraph, The Guardian, The Independent, Wexas Traveller and others.
+Since 2005 I have written freelance travel features for UK national newspapers and magazines, specialising in cultural and historical travel.
+Articles have appeared in National Geographic Traveller, Conde Nast Traveller, Sunday Times Travel, Wanderlust, Country Life, BBC Wildlife, The Times, The Telegraph, The Guardian, The Independent, Wexas Traveller and others.

-Since 2004 I have run Travellers’ Tales, the leading training agency for travel writers at all levels from beginners to professionals.
-I have led courses in Europe, Africa and Asia, and spoken at many travel festivals and events.
-In 2019 and 2010 I chaired the Travellers’ Tales Festival at the Royal Geographical Society in London, featuring the world’s greatest travel writers and photographers.
+In 2004 I set up Travellers’ Tales, the leading training agency for travel writers at all levels from beginners to professionals.
+I have led writing courses on location in Europe, Africa and Asia, and spoken at many travel festivals and events.
+I chaired the Travellers’ Tales Festival at the Royal Geographical Society in London, featuring the world’s greatest travel writers and photographers.

 “There was nowhere to go but everywhere, so I just kept on rolling under the stars.” – Jack Kerouac

 Alongside my writing career, I have tried to give something back by working for national and international charities.
 I have led communications programmes for charities involved in international aid, global policy research and the UK arts (details).
 I now undertake consultancy on charity communications.

 I can be contacted on email@example.com